irena-flextool/flextool/docs/index.md

 - Finally, the `model` object needs to be created.
 It must contain the sequence of solves.
 In this case *flexTool* `model` object contains just one solve *y2020_2day_dispatch* inside the array-type parameter.

 Be careful when choosing datatypes!
 Maps need to be maps not arrays.
+(In the future, an update is coming to toolbox to make this easier.)

 The new objects, relationships and parameters have now been staged.
 Even though it looks like they are in the database, they really are not - they need to be **committed** first.
 This can be done from the menu of the Database Editor (there is a *commit* command) or by pressing *ctrl-enter*.
 One should write an informative commit message about the changes that have been made.
 All commits, and the data they have affected, can be seen later from the *history* menu item.